-Hourly relative humidity, Haines index, lightning activity levels (LAL), mixing height, transport wind and ventilation rate.
+Hourly relative humidity, mixing height, transport wind and ventilation rate.

 The tabular forecast can be found at the following url:

 http://forecast.weather.gov/gridpoint.php?site=lbf&TypeDefault=graphical

 To retrieve the tabular forecast, enter a latitude and longitude in either decimal or deg, min, sec.
 The forecast can also be generated by simply selecting a desired location on the map.